gravitational/teleport/bpf/README.md

 BPF programs are compiled into ELF files.
 ELF files have a license field that is used to verify that the BPF program is allowed to run in the kernel.
 The license field is set to `GPL` by default.
 Teleport uses `Dual BSD/GPL` which disables some BPF features (like logging).
-To enable all BPF features to set the license to `GPL` in the BPF program and revert back before merging the code.
+To enable all BPF features set the license to `GPL` in the BPF program and revert back before merging the code.

 ### Logging